 What is your construction company’s level of preparation against a disaster?

-As a business or firm, you’re most likely aware of the many risks that come with construction projects.
-Whether it’s meeting the terms of a contract, maintaining employee safety on the job site, or dealing with natural disasters, every project has its own set of hazards.
-If not managed, these risks can hurt your construction projects and prove fatal to your bottom line.
+As a business or firm, you’re likely aware of the many risks of construction projects.
+Whether meeting the terms of a contract, maintaining employee safety on the job site or dealing with natural disasters, every project has its own set of hazards.
+These risks can hurt your construction projects and prove fatal to your bottom line if not managed properly.

 Thus, construction risk management is a must-have for any company.
-An effective risk management plan must have easy-to-follow yet detailed processes to help you control the risks, make decisions on how to deal with them, and turn them around to boost your company.
-With the presence of rising costs, new industry trends, more complex projects, and increased safety concerns, having a risk management plan is more crucial than ever.
+An effective risk management plan must have easy-to-follow yet detailed processes to help you mitigate risks, learn how to deal with them and turn them around to boost your company.
+With rising costs, new industry trends and statistics, more complex projects and increased safety concerns, having a risk management plan is more crucial than ever.

-Read on for our guide on how to manage risk in your construction company.
-For a condensed version you can use for reference, jump to our infographic below.
+Read on for our guide on how to manage risk on your construction sites.
+For a condensed version, jump to our infographic below.

-Risk management is the process of determining the risks present in your business and evaluating the procedures to minimize their impact.
-In construction, the process involves planning, monitoring, and controlling instances of risk.
-As the center of the process is your risk management plan, a document that details the risks and your processes for addressing them.
+Construction risk management determines the risks present in your business and creating procedures to minimize their impact.
+In construction, the process involves planning, monitoring and controlling instances of risk.
+At the center of the process is your risk management plan, a document that details the risks and your processes for addressing them.

-To craft your risk plan, you’ll first need to identify the factors that could most jeopardize your projects.
+To craft your construction risk management plan, you’ll first need to identify the factors that could most jeopardize your projects.
 The potential sources of risks most common to construction include: